abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 }
 //Output: BBBA
 ```

 ### @Override Annotation
+**Accidental Overloading in Child**: if methods' signature doesn't match (Override Rule #1) then it is an overload in child and not override!
+To explicitly specify that we want override, use `@Override` annotation for a compile-time check.

-we can write a `@Override` on top of methods we are overriding and Java lets us know at compile time if no methods matching it is found in parent class.
+`@Override` annotation on top of override method in child lets us know at compile time if no methods matching it is found in parent class.
 When everything goes fine, it doesn't impact code in any way.

-Note - compiler will only tell us if return types are not compatible, and not the arguments' compatibility, this is where `@Override` annotation is useful.

 ```java
 class X{